 Activities associated with the improvement/modifications to the existing drainage system include removal of sediment from Memorial and Veterans lake as well as improving the flow between the two lakes and off site to the north by re-constructing the existing spill ways and constructing a culvert under Denver Drive.
 These activities are anticipated to reduce the flooding that occurs within and adjacent to Memorial Dam and its outfall.
 Reduction in flooding will ensure that visitors will be able to visit those interred near Memorial Lake and reduce the potential for the burial sites to be impacted by standing water.
-The impacts to potentially jurisdictional waters, associated with this activity, are anticipated to include: 1,965 cubic yards of dredging material removed from Memorial Lake, 2,805 cubic yards dredging material removed Veterans Lake, and 0.17 acres of fill into wetlands (between Memorial and Veterans Lake and north of Memorial Lake outfall).
-With the potential loss of wetlands, mitigation may be required under authorization of the Nationwide Permit.
-If mitigation is required, the USACE will inform the VA the ratio as to the quantity of wetlands replaced.
-An arrangement and documentation of the mitigation (ex: Mitigation Plan) should be provided to the USACE and approved prior to modification of the lakes and/or potentially jurisdictional wetlands.
+The impacts to water features, associated with this activity, are anticipated to include: 1,965 cubic yards of dredging material removed from Memorial Lake, 2,805 cubic yards dredging material removed Veterans Lake, and 0.17 acres of fill into wetlands (between Memorial and Veterans Lake and north of Memorial Lake outfall).
+Since the wetlands and lakes are not considered to be Waters of the US and under the jurisdiction of the USACE, no mitigation or additional permitting is required.